Scotland County, North Carolina: Creation

-By the late 1800s Richmond County had a majority black population and tended to support the Republican Party in elections, while the state of North Carolina was typically dominated by the Democratic Party.
+By the late 19th century, Richmond County had a majority black population and tended to support the Republican Party in elections, while the state of North Carolina was typically dominated by the Democratic Party.
 In response to this, white Democrats built up a political base in Laurinburg.
 Legislator Maxey John introduced several unsuccessful bills in the North Carolina General Assembly to carve out a new county around Laurinburg between 1893 and 1897.
 During the state legislative elections of 1898, Democrats organized intensely in the area to unseat the statewide Fusionist coalition of state Republicans and Populists, including the deployment of paramilitary Red Shirts in Laurinburg to intimidate black residents and other opponents at the polls.
-Democrats regained a majority in the General Assembly.
+Democrats regained their erstwhile majority in the General Assembly.
 In tribute to the efforts of Democrats in Laurinburg, on February 20, 1899, the assembly split off the town and the surrounding area from Richmond County and created the new Scotland County, named in homage to the Scottish settlers.
 Laurinburg was designated the county seat.

-Scotland County began operating as an effective unit of government on December 10, 1900.
+The creation of Scotland County took official effect on December 10, 1900.
 The first courthouse was erected in Laurinburg the following year.
 At its creation, the county was socially and politically dominated by its resident white planter class and businessmen.
-No black people were allowed to register to vote again until 1928.
+No black citizens were allowed to register to vote again until 1928.
 The county's first cotton mill was built in 1899.
-In subsequent years additional textile mills were established, as was a cotton oil mill, a flour mill, and a fertilizer plant.
+In subsequent years, additional textile mills were established, as was a cotton oil mill—the largest in the state at the time, a flour mill, and a fertilizer plant.
 A county road law was passed by the state in 1903, leading the county to construct its first improved roads of sand and clay.
 Another road law passed six years later led the county to greatly increase its road building program and erect its first concrete bridges.